aws-samples/amazon-eks-security-immersion-day/content/6-network-security/4-fully-private-cluster/1-create-cluster/index.en.md

 ip-10-***-***-***.ap-south-1.compute.internal   Ready   <none>   39h   v1.27.7-eks-e71965b
 ```

 This should setup an EKS cluster with Private Endpoint for the Control Plane.
 The details of the newly created cluster can be fetched from the above command from kubectl commands.
 Notice in the output the cluster creation process first enables for the Private and Public endpoint for the API server to initial provisioning of the cluster.
-Later the public endpoint is delted as as a part of the eksctl command.
+Later the public endpoint is deleted as as a part of the eksctl command.

 eksctl supports creation of fully-private clusters that have no outbound internet access and have only private subnets.
 VPC endpoints are used to enable private access to AWS services.